ylyamin/RT-Thread-on-Allwinner-D1H/README.md

     └── README.md
 ```
 ## Environment
-Windows 10 64x was used as a host with IDU VSCode and Ubuntu 22.04.3 64x virtual machine as a guest for compilation.
+Windows 10 64x was used as a host with IDE VSCode and Ubuntu 22.04.3 64x virtual machine as a guest for compilation.

 Ar guest ubuntu need to install make enviroment:
 ```sh